St Minver: Quaker Meeting House and burial grounds

 A small biographical tract was published in 1709, entitled A Brief Narration of the Life, Service, and Sufferings, of That Faithful Servant of Jesus Christ, John Peters; Who Departed This Life, in the 63d Year of His Age; On the 11th Day of the 7th Month, 1708, and was Buried in Friends Burying-Place at Minver in the County of Cornwall, the 13th of the same.
 Together with the Testimonies of His relations and other Faithful Friends, concerning his Christian example in the Church of Christ.
 London: Printed and sold by T. Sowle, in White-Hart Court in Gracious-Street, 1709.
 This person was steward to the Carew family at Roserrow.
 The walls of the burial ground have been listed by English Heritage.

+Cornish wrestling

+There have been Cornish wrestling tournaments at St Minver at various venues including the Cricket club.

+John Collings (1783–1869) from Porteath in St Minver was a celebrated wrestler in his early life.
+He also had a famous wrestling brother called Thomas.

+Colin Meneer from St Minver was the featherweight champion in 1963, 1966 and 1968.